erfanium/my-irancell-cli/README.md

 my-irancell-cli
 =================

-Cli for my.irancell.com.
+Cli for my.irancell.ir.
 You can get your current status, list offers and buy offers by using this cli.

 ![my-irancell](https://github.com/erfanium/my-irancell-cli/assets/47688578/8a8350b4-96a8-4b84-98d3-c22e6b2a7289)